Tutorial: How to Monitor a ZIO Application Using ZIO's Built-in Metric System?

 metric.
 Finally, we will print the value of the metric as a debug message.

 This is a pedagogical example of how to use metrics.
-But in real life, we will probably want to poll the metrics using a web API and feed them to a monitoring system, e.g. Prometheus.
+In real life, we will probably want to poll the metrics using a web API and feed them to a monitoring system, e.g. Prometheus.
 In the following sections, we will learn how to do that by applying the metrics to our RESTful web service.

 syntax:

-import zhttp.http._
+import zio.http._

-import zio.json._
+import zio.schema.codec.JsonCodec.schemaBasedBinaryCodec

-object UserApp {
+object UserRoutes {

-def apply(): Http[UserRepo, Throwable, Request, Response] =
+def apply(): Routes[UserRepo, Response] =

 }